JanelChumley/NHANES_DataVisualizations/README.md

 Various R libraries including shiny, ggplot2, and plotly were used to create these dynamic data visualizations.

-Please click on the following link to view the Flexdasboard to view the interactive plots.
+Please click on the following link to view the Flexdasboard to view the interactive plots:
 [Flex Dashboard Link](https://janelchumley.shinyapps.io/FlexDashboard/)

 ##**Flexdashboard Storyboard Creation**